ajnebro/jMSA/docs/index.rst

 ==========================================================

-jMSA is a collaborative project of the students of the "Programación Avanzada in Bionformatics" subject (Ingeniería de la Salud degree, University of Málaga).
+jMSA is a collaborative project of the students of the "Programación Avanzada in Bionformatics" subject (Health Engineering degree, University of Málaga).
 The project is focused to provide a number of scores for `multiple sequence alignment <https://en.wikipedia.org/wiki/Multiple_sequence_alignment>`_  (MSA).

 .. toctree::